phalcon-orphanage/docs/en/reference/install.rst

 Installation
 ============

-PHP extensions require a different installation method of traditional php-based libraries or frameworks.
-You can either download a binary package for the system of your choice or build it from sources.
+PHP extensions require a slightly different installation method to a traditional php-based library or framework.
+You can either download a binary package for the system of your choice or build it from the sources.

-For the last months we have made research on PHP behavior looking for small and big optimizations, studying deeply the Zend Engine to achieve the omission of unnecessary validations generating low-level solutions to get the best possible performance.
+During the last few months, we have extensively researched PHP's behavior, investigating areas for significant optimizations (big or small).
+Through understanding of the Zend Engine, we managed to remove unecessary validations, compacted code, performed optimizations and generated low-level solutions so as to achieve maximum performance from Phalcon.

 .. highlights::
-   Phalcon compiles from PHP 5.3.1, but due to old PHP bugs causing memory leaks, we highly recommend you to use at least PHP 5.3.8 or superior.
+   Phalcon compiles with PHP 5.3.1, but due to old PHP bugs causing memory leaks, we highly recommend you to use at least PHP 5.3.8 or greater.

 Windows
 -------